teamriders098/REVENGERZ-MD-2/README.md

 <h1 align="center"> Anya by Pika❤️
 </h1>
 <p align="center">
-  Hello Darling ✨, I am "Anya" a WhatsApp bot made by Pika to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Hello Darling ✨, I am "Anya" a WhatsApp bot made by 𝗫𝘁𝗲𝗮𝗺 to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.

 <p align="center">
   <a href="https://github.com/Pika4O4/Anya-pika/fork">